-At Melt, the culinary teams of Jobot Coffee and Superstition Farms’ Udder Delights craft some of the best ice cream in town.
-Open from noon to midnight—prime cool treat time in Phoenix—Melt offers artisan ice cream flavors ranging from chocolate and vanilla bean to fresas con crema and cookie monster.
+Located in the Roosevelt Row Arts District, Melt is the result of Jobot Coffee and Superstition Farms’ Udder Delights joining forces to craft some of the best ice cream in town.
+Open from noon to midnight — prime cool treat time in Phoenix — Melt offers artisan ice cream flavors ranging from chocolate and vanilla bean to fresas con crema and cookie monster.
 But the specialty flavors, including ghost pepper and habanero white chocolate swirl, and RumChata, are where it's at.

 Deep in the heart of the Grand Avenue Arts District, Novel Ice Cream brings a novel twist to the delicious, yet run-of-the-mill serving of ice cream.
 Rather than having it in a cone, why not have it served in a doughnut ?
 One of Novel’s signature offerings, the Dough Melt is a glazed doughnut stuffed with ice cream.
 Flavors range from classic vanilla and strawberry to Hangry Honey Bee (salted sweet cream, raw honey, chocolate covered honeycomb) and Midnight Munchies (caramel-swirled butterfat ice cream with crunchy pretzels, M&Ms and Cracker Jacks).